 The Labour Force Survey (LFS) is a household sample survey carried out by interviewing individuals about their personal circumstances and work.
 It provides a rich source of information on the labour force using internationally agreed definitions.
-However, the estimates from it are subject to sampling error and care should be taken when making inferences from them (see section 6 for details).
+Estimates are subject to sampling error and care should be taken when making inferences (see section 6 for details).